The 8 Best Budget Bike Trainers (Ideal for Beginners) [2023]

 The biggest downside of budget trainers is their noisiness.
 Due to the nature of wheel-on bike trainers, they are pretty noisy.

 The noisiness level of budget trainers can vary a lot.
-While the quietest direct-drive trainers have a noisiness level of around 55 dB, budget wheel-on trainers can easily exceed 70 dB.
+The quietest direct-drive trainers have a noisiness level of around 55 dB, while budget wheel-on trainers can easily exceed 70 dB.

-To reduce the noise, make sure to follow these tips to make a bike trainer quieter.
+To reduce the noise, follow these tips to make a bike trainer quieter.

 Other Features to Consider